tjjd4/evm-mcp-server/README.md

 - Consider implementing additional authentication mechanisms for production use
 - Use HTTPS for the HTTP server in production environments
 - Implement rate limiting to prevent abuse
-- For high-value operations, consider adding confirmation steps
+- For high-value services, consider adding confirmation steps

 ## 📁 Project Structure